-This bill would authorize a credit against the individual and corporate income tax in an amount equal to 15 percent of the production company's qualifying expenses, or 20 percent of such expenses if the production is filmed in an economically distressed area of the Commonwealth, for any motion picture production company with qualifying expenses of at least \$250,000 with respect to a motion picture film production filmed in Virginia.
+This bill would create a series of refundable individual and corporate income tax credits for motion picture production companies meeting certain criteria.
+The first credit would be 15 percent of the production company's qualifying expenses, or 20 percent of such expenses if the production is filmed in an economically distressed area of the Commonwealth, for any motion picture production company with qualifying expenses of at least \$250,000 with respect to a motion picture film production filmed in Virginia.
 The credit must be computed based on all of the taxpayer's qualifying expenses incurred with respect to the production.